Vladimir Tolmachev – Scaffold protein-based radionuclide tumour targeting

 The main goal of our research is to develop the methodology for using radionuclides in diagnostics and therapy of malignant tumours.
 Radionuclides can provide information about the molecular composition of the tumour cells and by delivering cytotoxic radionuclides into tumours malignant cells can be eliminated or their growth can be reduced.

 Cancer therapy can be improved by identifying specific proteins that are present in the tumour cells but not in normal cells, or that are aberrantly expressed in tumour cells.
-Already today there are therapies based on the molecular recognition of such proteins by antibodies or inhibitors.
+Already today there are therapies based on the molecular recognition of such proteins by antibodies or kinase inhibitors.
 However, this kind of targeted therapy is complicated by the varying levels of the aberrantly expressed proteins between patients, or even in a single patient.
 This warrants the use of methods to identify and image specific proteins in patients.
+Accomplishment of this goal would make targeted cancer treatment more precise.

 In our research we develop the use of radionuclides to target and image relevant proteins.
 Radionuclide imaging is non-invasive and provides important information about proteins in tumours.
 Specific delivery of cytotoxic radionuclides also has a potential to eradicate malignant cells or, at least, appreciably slow down tumour growth.